 If you recover from your work-related injury and have no further benefits from the WCB other than for injuries from the non-work-related motor vehicle collision, your WCB benefits will be discontinued and your SGI benefits may continue.

 A: No. SGI does not have special privilege to WCB worker information.
-Complete copies of an injured worker’s current or past WCB claim will not be provided to SGI.
+Complete copies of a worker’s current or past WCB claim will not be provided to SGI.

 A: If a motor vehicle collision results in a work-related fatality, SGI may provide a death benefit to the spouse.
 If this is the case, contact SGI for any top-up benefits.